kcrary/istari/doc/rewrite.md

 - `unfold [constant/variable] [targets]`

-    Unfolds a target term with the specified head constant or variable.
+    Unfolds a target term with the specified head constant or variable, and then weak-head-normalizes the result.

 - `unfoldHead [constant/variable] [targets]`

-    Unfolds the specified constant or variable.
-If it is a constant, it ignores the constant's arity so it can be used on an incomplete application.
-However, if the arity is nonzero the constant will unfold to a lambda, so it may leave beta redices if the constant is given any arguments.
+    Unfolds a target term with the specified head constant or variable, but does not weak-head-normalizes the result.
+Thus, if the head takes arguments, unfoldHead will leave a beta redex.

 - `roll [term] within [captures] [targets]`

     Rolls the target term to become the specified term, using (in reverse) the unrolling reduction given for the term's head constant.
-The outermost form of the target term must match the unrolling of the specified term precisely.
+The outermost form of the target term must match precisely the outermost form of the normal form of the unrolling of the specified term.

 - `convertRoll [term] within [captures] [targets]`